broadinstitute/dsp-reusable-workflows/e2e-test/README.md

-To run an e2e test on your own bee, outside of GHA:
+To run an e2e test on your own BEE, outside of GHA:
 ```commandline
 cd e2e-test
 export BEE_NAME={your-bee-name}